AmingAndrei/violence.website/content/devil/steel_sharks.md

 .../[[index]]/[[species]]/[[devils]]/steel_sharks.md

-**Steel Sharks (Kinzokuzame: 金属鮫, "Metal Shark")** are a sentient, highly intelligent, and overtly hostile species of pseudo-mechanical Devils endemic to Blackspace.
+**Steel Sharks (Kinzokuzame: 金属鮫, "Metal Shark")** are a sentient, highly intelligent, and overtly hostile species of pseudo-mechanical **Devil** endemic to Blackspace.
 Despite their outward resemblance to mechanical constructs, they are fully organic entities composed of living tissue engineered to mimic the appearance and function of industrial machinery.

 **Biological Composition and Physiology**